eugenia1984/arquitectura-de-software-patrones/README.md

 ## Thanks:

-I appreciate your interest in this repository ⌨️ with ❤️ from [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me on [LinkedIn](https://www.linkedin.com/in/maríaeugeniacosta/)
+I appreciate your interest in this repository ⌨️ with ❤️ from [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me on [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)

 ---